bellmit/attic/articles/decisions.rst

 2. The ballot is submitted during the voting period for the decision;

-3. The person casting the ballot was, at the initiation of the decision, a member in good standing;
+3. The person is an eligible voter for the decision;

 4. The ballot clearly identifies the decision for which it is cast;